leonore/deep-learning-for-immune-cells/timelog.md

 - *1 hour* Meeting and writing meeting artifacts
 - *2 hours* Refactoring code.
 Not sure whether to make it all Python or keep Jupyter notebooks
 - *1 hour* Seeing if I can put all processed images in one file, but it's too big for Colab
+- *1 hour* More refactoring, getting final weights and putting them in data/

+### 28 February
+- *0.5 hours* Going over collected research to develop a structure for "background" dissertation

+## Week 8 (21) c/ 2 March (4.5/15 hours)

+### 2 March
+- *1 hour* Moving evaluation to a Colab notebook, running it locally was taking its toll on my laptop.
+- *1 hour* Running evaluation and debugging while writing dissertation
+- *2 hours* Working on dissertation structure to discuss at meeting tomorrow, drafting materials & methods

+### 3 March
+- *0.5 hours* Meeting and writing down artifacts
+- *2 hours* Writing down first draft for material & methods to send to Carol